Sheikh Bedreddin

 Sheikh Bedreddin Mahmud bin Israel bin Abdulaziz (شیخ بدرالدین; 1359–1420) was an influential mystic, scholar, theologian, and revolutionary.
-He is best known for his role in a 1416 revolt against the Ottoman Empire, in which he and his disciples posed a serious challenge to the authority of Sultan Mehmed I and the Ottoman state.
+He is best known for his role in a 1416 revolt against the Ottoman State, in which he and his disciples posed a serious challenge to the authority of Sultan Mehmet I and the Ottoman state.

 Early life

 Many details of Bedreddin's early life are disputed, as much of it is the subject of legend and folklore.
 He was born in 1359 in the town of Simavna (Kyprinos), near Edirne.
 His father was the ghazi of the town, and his mother was the daughter of a Byzantine fortress commander.
 He was born in a family with political and intellectual prominence.
 His grandfather was a high-ranking Seljuk officer.
 Notably, Bedreddin was of mixed Muslim and Christian parentage, with a Christian mother and a Muslim father; this contributed to his syncretic religious beliefs later in life.
-Turkish scholar Cemal Kafadar argues that Bedreddin's ghazi roots may also have contributed to his commitment to religious coexistence.
+Turkish scholar Cemal Kafadar opined that Bedreddin's ghazi roots may also have contributed to his commitment to religious coexistence.
 In his youth he was a kadi to Ottoman warriors on the marches, which gave him ample experience in jurisprudence, a field of study in which he would become well-versed.
 Bedreddin was exposed to a variety of different cultures during his education, traveling far from his birthplace in Thrace.
 He studied theology in Konya, and then in Cairo, which was the capital of the Mamluk sultanate.
 After this, he traveled to Ardabil, in what is now Iranian Azerbaijan.
 Ardabil was under the control of the Timurids, and was home to the mystic Safavid order.
 Surrounded by mystics and far removed from the religious norms of the Ottoman Empire, Bedreddin was in an excellent place to cultivate his unconventional religious ideology.
 There he found an environment sympathetic to his pantheistic religious beliefs, and particularly the doctrine of "oneness of being".
 This doctrine condemned oppositions such as those of religion and social class as interference in the oneness of God and the individual, and such doctrine ran contrary to increasing Ottoman efforts to establish Sunni Islam as the state religion.
 By adopting it, Bedreddin further established himself as a subversive.

 During the Ottoman Interregnum after the defeat of sultan Bayezid I by Tamerlane in 1402, Bedreddin served as the kadiasker, or chief military judge, of the Ottoman prince Musa as Musa struggled with his brothers for control of the Ottoman sultanate.
 Along with the frontier bey Mihaloglu, he was a chief proponent of Musa's revolutionary regime.
 While kadiasker, Bedreddin gained the favor of many frontier ghazis by distributing timars among them.
 Through this he aided these unpaid ghazis in their struggle against centralization, a clear indication of his subversive side.